 These close the full cycle.
 They are the reason the SDLC is a loop and not a line.

-The key design decision is: which feedback loops should agents handle autonomously, and which require human judgment?
-A good default: short loops within Build-Validate (test failures, lint fixes) can be automated.
+The key design decision is which feedback loops should agents handle autonomously, and which require human judgment.
+A good default: short loops within Build–Validate (test failures, lint fixes) can be automated.
 Everything else should notify a human and wait for a decision.

 One of the hardest problems in the agentic SDLC is context management.
 Each phase produces artifacts that downstream phases need.
 By the time you reach Release, an agent needs access to the ticket, the plan, the design artifacts, the code changes, the test results, and the compliance evidence.

 The practical approaches to managing this context range from simple to complex.
-Most teams should start at the simple end:
+Most teams should start at the simple end.

-Advanced: A shared state store (vector DB, knowledge graph) where each phase deposits structured artifacts.
+Advanced.
+A shared state store (vector DB, knowledge graph) where each phase deposits structured artifacts.
 Agents query semantically for relevant context rather than receiving everything.
 This becomes necessary when the volume of artifacts exceeds what fits in an agent's context window.

 Start with tool access.
 Let agents pull what they need from the systems that already hold the information.
 You can always add a shared state layer later when context volume forces the issue.
 You almost never need to add it upfront.

 There is a strong temptation to over-engineer orchestration.
 Multi-agent frameworks, complex message buses, dynamic agent routing.
-Like with everything in software development: the teams that succeed start simple.
+Like with everything in software development, the teams that succeed start simple.

 The simplest orchestration pattern that works for the SDLC is a sequential pipeline with human checkpoints, backed by your existing ticket system as the state machine.
 The ticket's status field is the orchestration.
 When a ticket moves to "Ready for Design," the design agent activates.
-When an PR is opened, the validation agents run.
+When a PR is opened, the validation agents run.
 When validation passes and a human approves, the release pipeline fires.

 When you do need more sophisticated orchestration, a simple message queue gives you everything: decoupled phases, retry logic, dead letter queues for failed agent runs, and the ability to scale agents independently.
 But most organizations are not there yet, and pretending you are will cost you more in complexity than it saves in efficiency.